 After six months of conceptualizing and putting the voices of my characters into words and dialogues, I have finally completed my first unpublished novel.
 Writing the finale of the story significantly brought me to an ultimate experience being a writer.
-My attempt to build a humble beginning to pave way to this passion of mine, has made me accessed my deepest self-realization.
+My attempt to build a humble beginning to pave the way to this passion of mine has made me accessed my deepest self-realization.
 This is me and this is what I want to do.
 When all of the emotions of my characters possessed all of my senses, a rewarding feeling has filled my empty cup, thus, lifted me to a higher level of experience.
 It was like going through a 360-degree ride of emotions, as I wrote the entire story.
 The experience was priceless.

 But I’m just getting started.
 Now that I have written what my characters have told me to write, it is my duty to let the voices be heard by many.
 To do that, I must take full responsibility in making the material ready.
 Thus, my editing challenge begins.
 “So bring it on,” I told myself enthusiastically.
-I believe every writer has her or his own way of dealing their editing challenges.
-What may have work to the other may not work effectively to the rest.
+I believe every writer has her or his own way of dealing with their editing challenges.
+What may have work to the other may not work effectively for the rest.
 So I guess it’s best to experiment and decide which approaches works better for you.
 I have been doing lots of research lately which compelled me to buy another notebook the other day.
 And I just couldn’t hide the excitement in my face as I selected a cute cover design for my notebook.
 The idea of filling it up with a salad of information simply excites me a lot.
 They said writers and authors read anything.
-In my case, yes, I read anything under the roof, under the sun, and even under moon.
+In my case, yes, I read anything under the roof, under the sun, and even under the moon.
 It is already a part of my system.
 As I continued my learning every day, my calling becomes more apparent to my knowledge.
 I dreamed of becoming an author.
 So I shall become and I will have the faith.

 Going back to my editing challenges, these are the techniques that helped me so far.
 It worked for me and maybe it can extend a help to others too.
 And it’s my pleasure to share these with you.
 After all, this is my writing journal.